UK Stocks-Factors to watch on Wednesday Oct. 29

-EDINBURGH Oct 29 Britain's FTSE 100 index is set to open higher on Wednesday, with futures rising 0.4 percent ahead of the cash market open.
+EDINBURGH Oct 29 Britain's FTSE 100 index is seen opening up 23 points, or 0.4 percent higher on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The blue-chip FTSE 100 index closed up by 0.6 percent, or 38.71 points, at 6,402.17 points.
 Mining companies such as Glencore, BHP Billiton and Rio Tinto added the most points to the FTSE after the price of copper neared a two-week high.